FAQs

 Is OSPREY Camp affiliated with the Jewish faith?

-OSPREY Camp is a secular program, housed at Camp Solomon Schechter, a Jewish camp facility.
-We welcome all students, teachers, and Mentors regardless of their belief systems.
+No. OSPREY Camp is a secular program.
+We happen to share a property with Camp Solomon Schechter, a Jewish Summer Camp.
+(That’s why our food is kosher, because we share the same kitchen facilities!)
+There is no affiliation between our programs, but while you are on property, you are likely to see Jewish religious iconography (i.e. the star of David and Hebrew words) We welcome all students, teachers, and mentors regardless of their belief systems.
 The OSPREY Camp program does not have any religious affiliation.